uit-cosmo/.github/README.md

 ### [`uit_sandpiles`](https://github.com/uit-cosmo/uit_sandpiles)<a name ="uit_sandpiles"></a>
 Efficient C++ code that simulates sandpile models based on the Bak–Tang–Wiesenfeld and other well-known variants.
 These models display self-organized criticality, and study of the different time signals they produce serves as a training tool to analyze self oranized critial systems in nature.

+### [`poster-template`](https://github.com/uit-cosmo/poster-template)<a name ="poster-template"></a>
+This repository contains the latex code for an UiT color themed scientific poster template.
+The template is based on the Gemini poster template https://github.com/anishathalye/gemini.

 ### [`PhD-thesis`](https://github.com/uit-cosmo/PhD-thesis)<a name ="PhD-thesis "></a>
 This repository contains the latex code of Gregor Decristoforo's PhD thesis.
 If you are looking for a latex template for your thesis at UiT this might be useful.
 A Makefile for compiling the latex code and instructions how to access the front page from the UiT website are provided.